instantiator/listsky/README.md

 When a pull request is merged to `main`, the contents of the `Data` directory are used to update each list on BlueSky.

 The application also publishes the contents of all lists through GitHub Pages.
+See: [ListSky](https://instantiator.dev/listsky)

 ## How to add people to these lists